 If you would like to contribute to our success, please take a moment to make a donation through our PayPal Donate link.
 We thank you for your support!!

-As 2014 winds down, and we all look forward to a well-deserved summer break, we are also preparing for our 2014-2015 season, which will be upon us before we know it.
-We look forward to meeting new faces, making new friends, and welcoming new teammates as we strive for success, bravely in the attempt!
+As we travel through our new season, we look forward to meeting new faces, making new friends, and welcoming new teammates as we strive for success, bravely in the attempt!